With the usual disclaimer that actual dates might change a bit for television or Cup…

 Current Status of the Brighton-Palace Rivalry

-When the Eagles and Seagulls meet up on February 22, 2021 at Brighton, it will be their 107th meeting in leagues and cups.
-Overall, Brighton have 40 wins to Palace’s 27, with 39 draws.
+When the Eagles and Seagulls meet up during the 2023-24 Premier League season (Dec.
+23 at Crystal Palace and then Feb.
+3 at Brighton), it will be their 110th and 111th meetings in leagues and cups.
+Overall, Brighton have 41 wins to Palace’s 38, with 30 draws.
 Along the way, more than two dozen players have suited up for each club, which really just adds to the drama.

 All in all, what Brighton and Crystal Palace lack in proximity, trophies, great players and anything else that would normally be part of a great rivalry, they more than make up for in a shared and recent history of simply running into each other too often, with too much on the line, with too many personalities involved.